 - 1. Right-click the urn: SamplePage box, click Add Predicate, and from the dropdown list select dc: title.
 Right-click the dc: title box, click Add Literal Object, and type A Sample Page in the newly created Literal Object box.
 The dc: title metadata is created. - 2.
 Right-click the urn: SamplePage box, click Add Predicate, and from the dropdown list select dc: description.
 Right-click the dc: description box, click Add Literal Object, and type A Sample Page for the DC metadata tutorial in the newly created Literal Object box.
 The dc: description metadata is created. - 3.
 Right-click the urn: SamplePage box, click Add Predicate, and from the dropdown list select dc: date.
 Right-click the dc: date box, click Add Literal Object, and type 2006-10-03 in the newly created Literal Object box.
-Select the datatype toggle (by clicking DT in the bottom half of the combo box to display a dropdown list of available XML Schema datatypes, and select xsd: date.
+Select the datatype toggle (by clicking DT in the bottom half of the click is icon).
+Then click the down arrow of the combo box to display a dropdown list of available XML Schema datatypes, and select xsd: date.
 The dc: date metadata is created and has the XML Schema datatype xsd: date.